DataOmbudsman/incdbscan/README.md

 See [this notebook](https://github.com/DataOmbudsman/incdbscan/blob/master/notebooks/performance.ipynb) about performance for more details.

-### Known shortcomings
+### Known limitations

-- **Batch insertion**: In the current implementation batch insertion of data points is not efficient, since pairwise distances between new points and existing points are not calculated with matrix multiplication.
+- **Batch insertion**: In the current implementation batch insertion of data points is not efficient, since pairwise distance calculation between new and existing data points is not yet vectorized.
-- **Deletion**: Data point deletion can take long in big data sets (big clusters), because there is a graph traversal step that can take long.
-Whether this can be sped up is not clear.
+- **Deletion**: Data point deletion can take long in big data sets (big clusters) because of a graph traversal step.
+There isn't any clear direction of making it more efficient algorithmically.